NSimas/NSimas/README.md

 - 👋 Hi, I’m @NSimas - **Nélia Simas**
 - I am brazilian, born in 1991, newbie, curious and smart ;)
 - 👀 I’m interested in Data Science, Computing Science and SalesForce!
-- 🌱 I’m currently learning Java, Python, MySQL, SOQL, Apex...
+- 🌱 I’m currently learning C#...
-- I am on the 2 (2/8) period of the Major of Cumputing Science.
+- I am on the 3rd (3/8) period of the Major of Cumputing Science and 3rd (3/5) period of the Systems Analysis and Development technologist Major.
 - 📫 E-mail: **neliasimas@hotmail.com**.

 -░░░░░░░░░░░░░░░░░░░░░▄▀░░▌ <br>